Bira/octopus-carnival/_drafts/lphr-scene-13.md

 Mechanically, we'll still be using the mechanics from my [Old School Movement][1] post, but they will be moving at five times the default pace since there will be no mapping.
+This means our exploration turns will be 2 minutes long, and they can spend a turn to either search a room or to move up to 40 meters.
+They automatically roll to detect traps, secrets, treasures and enemies during their movement.

 The mithril key will be used to open any locked doors, as Urist assures the others it fits every lock in the hideout.
 It will also be used to lock any doors they go through as they leave cleared rooms.

 There are two doors into the Fantasmagorium, the front entrance and the gift shop exit to the side.
 Which one will they use to enter?